WWE in Saudi Arabia

-WWE, an American professional wrestling promotion based in Stamford, Connecticut, United States, has been promoting events in Saudi Arabia since 2014.
-After initially holding non-televised house shows, in 2018 WWE announced a 10-year strategic partnership with the General Sports Authority (GSA), which would include the hosting of pay-per-view (PPV) events in Saudi Arabia.
-WWE announced on November 4, 2019, that it had "expanded" its partnership with the General Authority for Entertainment through 2027, under which it would hold two "large-scale events" in the country per-year.
-These events have been held at venues in either the capital city of Riyadh, or Jeddah.
+WWE, an American professional wrestling promotion based in Stamford, Connecticut, has been promoting events in Saudi Arabia since 2014.
+After initially holding non-televised house shows, WWE announced a 10-year strategic partnership with the Ministry of Sport in 2018, which would see the hosting of pay-per-view (PPV) and livestreaming events in Saudi Arabia.
+In 2019, WWE announced it had "expanded" its partnership with the General Entertainment Authority through 2027, under which it would hold two "large-scale events" in the country per-year.
+These events have been held at venues in Riyadh and Jeddah.

-The first event in the agreement was Greatest Royal Rumble—a spin-off from WWE's annual Royal Rumble PPV—on April 27, 2018.
-In November of that year, WWE held a second PPV in Saudi Arabia, Crown Jewel.
-Beginning in 2019, WWE began to regularly hold two PPVs in Saudi Arabia per-year, with one Super ShowDown event in the first half of the year, and Crown Jewel in late-October or early-November.
-Due to the COVID-19 pandemic and WWE's suspension of touring, Crown Jewel was not held in 2020, nor was Super ShowDown held in 2021.
-Crown Jewel would return in 2021, and Super ShowDown was replaced in 2022 by Elimination Chamber—marking the first time that WWE had hosted one of its previously established PPV events in Saudi Arabia.

-The partnership has faced criticism over Saudi Arabia's poor human rights record (including its suppression of women's and LGBT rights), the country's use of sport to direct public attention from it, as well as the 2018 assassination of Saudi journalist Jamal Khashoggi.
-Some WWE performers have declined to participate in the Saudi shows due to objections over the government's policies.
-Due to the aforementioned restrictions on women's rights, members of WWE's women's division did not perform in the Saudi shows until Crown Jewel in 2019, where Natalya and Lacey Evans participated in WWE's first women's match in the country.

-The Wrestling Observer Newsletter gave the relationship between WWE and Saudi Arabia their annual "Most Disgusting Promotional Tactic" award in both 2018 and 2019, the first time in history it has been given twice to the same maneuver.
-WWE's Saudi shows also took the publication's "Worst Major Wrestling Show" for three consecutive years, including 2018's Crown Jewel, and the 2019 and 2020 Super ShowDown respectively.
+The partnership has faced criticism over Saudi Arabia's poor human rights record (including suppression of women's and LGBT rights), allegations of sportswashing, and the assassination of Saudi journalist Jamal Khashoggi.
+Some WWE performers have declined or were restricted from participating in the shows due to government policies and political tensions, while members of WWE's women's division were initially barred from performing in the first three events; Crown Jewel in 2019 would eventually feature WWE's first women's match in the country, and Super ShowDown featured its first women's title defense.
+The Wrestling Observer Newsletter gave the partnership between WWE and Saudi Arabia its yearly "Most Disgusting Promotional Tactic" award in 2018, 2019, and 2024, with four Saudi Arabia WWE events being recipients for Worst Major Wrestling Show between 2018 and 2023.